openmobilehub/.github/profile/README.md

 - **Community Support:** Join our active community of developers and get help, share your experiences, and contribute to the project.

+## Governance

+For details on our project's governance model and how decisions are made, please see our [Governance Policy](https://github.com/openmobilehub/admin/blob/main/GOVERNANCE.md).

 ## Support

 If you have any questions or need assistance, please reach out to our [support team](mailto:support@openmobilehub.com).